slep2-0/WindowsRootkit/README.md

 * **Kernel Patch Protection (KPP / PatchGuard):**

-  * On 64-bit Windows Vista and later, PatchGuard may detect modifications to SSDT, DKOM, MSRs, GDT/IDT, etc., and trigger a bug check (blue screen).
+  * On 64-bit Windows XP and later, PatchGuard may detect modifications to SSDT, DKOM, MSRs, GDT/IDT, etc., and trigger a bug check (blue screen).
   * Detection timing is nondeterministic; you may have a window of opportunity to establish persistence before a crash occurs.
   * For sustained stealth, you must patch PatchGuard and disable Driver Signature Enforcement (DSE). **This repository does *not* include KPP or DSE patches.**